chriskyfung/chriskyfung.github.io/_posts/tumblr/2019-11-23-featured-tips-tricks-and-tools-for-tumblr-bloggers.md

 {% include picture.html height="452" img="tumblr/FindUntaggedTumblrPosts-finduntaggedtumblrposts.com.png" alt="Screenshot of Find Untagged Tumblr Posts (finduntaggedtumblrposts.com)" %}

 This application is a crawler that scans through a Tumblr site and reports the untagged posts that have been found.
-So, you can verify if every post in your site has been tagged.
+So, you can verify if every post on your site has been tagged.

 #### Tag Replacer <small>(tags.circumfluo.us)</small>